 Folic acid before and during pregnancy

-Since folic acid is especially important in the first few weeks of pregnancy, you should ideally start to take it four to twelve weeks before pregnancy.
-It is during these first weeks that the nervous system develops and the neural tube which surrounds the spinal cord closes.
+As folic acid is particularly essential in the first weeks of pregnancy, women who are trying to conceive should ideally start taking a folic acid supplement four to twelve weeks before they hope to become pregnant.
 Studies have shown that a high level of folic acid reduces the risk of birth defects, specifically spina bifida, by 50-80%.
+This is because the embryo's nerve development takes place very early on, during which the neural tube around the sensitive spinal cord closes.

 Lifelong consequences

-A child which is born with spina bifida will require an operation immediately after birth.
-Even if the operation is successful, those affected generally have lifelong problems with walking and bladder control.
-In Switzerland, approximately 0.1- 4.0% of expectant mothers have a folic acid deficiency and 15 to 20 children are born with spina bifida every year.
+A child born with spina bifida requires immediate surgery.
+Even if the operation is a success, most of those affected will have problems with walking and bladder control for their entire lives.
+In Switzerland around 0.1% to 4% of pregnant women do not receive enough folic acid, and every year 15 to 20 children are born with spina bifida.

 Foods with folic acid